All

 The Western Hemisphere Has 15 Minutes.

 A M9.0 rupture of the Cascadia Subduction Zone would be the deadliest natural disaster in American history.
-FEMA projects 13,000 dead, 1 million displaced, $30 billion in damage — in the first hours.
+FEMA projects 13,000 dead, 1 million displaced, $30 billion in damage, all in the first hours.

 May 202610 min read